jamiefitches/CBSA/README.md

 K. Livingston.
 Polarization from Coherent Bremsstrahlung Enhancement, CLAS Note 2011-02, CLAS Collaboration Jefferson Lab, 2011. http://nuclear.gla.ac.uk/~kl/cbsa/FittingCoherentBrem.pdf

+Before using this program, the GlueX software and environment must be set up correctly, as detailed in https://halldweb.jlab.org/wiki/index.php/DSelector

-Before using this program, the following directories must be created in the 'CBSA' folder:
+The following directories must also be created in the 'CBSA' folder:

 - /HTML/